 Finally, the policy impacts welfare through interaction between the latter two channels.
-A decline in aggregate labor supply impacts firms' incentives to invest in capital.
-At the same time, the covariance between a household's marginal propensity to save and their endogenous labor income response will also change the policy's impact.
-Intuitively, if labor supply distortions are particularly severe for high-saving types, this will amplify the effect of the tax on aggregate savings and investment.
+The distortion of labor supply caused by τ{l} impacts firms' incentives to invest in capital and households' incentive and ability to save.
+These effects are captured in the term \mathcal{K} .
+At the same time, the decline in capital affects firms' labor demand and households' incentives to work.
+These effects are summarized in the term \mathcal{L} .
 In this section, I focus on comparing the direct effects of labor distortions and non-homothetic savings, and consider the impact of these feedback effects in the quantitative model.

 Using the results from Proposition 4, it is straightforward to compare the size of nonhomothetic savings channel relative to the direct effects of labor distortions.
-Doing so requires a suitable estimate of the semi-elasticity of labor supply with respect to taxes.
-In a metaanalysis of the existing empirical literature, Chetty et al. (2011) report an average total steady state (Hicksian) elasticity of labor supply to labor income taxes of around .5.
+Doing so requires a suitable estimate of the semi-elasticity of labor supply with respect to taxes, $L{\tau{\ell}}$.
+Recall that this semi-elasticity is a partial equilibrium steady state elasticity.
+In a meta-analysis of the existing empirical literature, Chetty et al. (2011) report an average total steady state (Hicksian) elasticity of labor supply to labor income taxes of around .5.
 This estimate is the sum of both the extensive and intensive margins.
 Using an estimate of the average income tax rate of around .35 (Piketty and Saez, 2013a) would imply a semi-elasticity of around 1.4.
+Because this is a total elasticity, it will be an over-estimate of $L{\tau{\ell}}$ making any comparison between the two channels a conservative (lower bound) estimate of the importance of the non-homothetic savings channel.

 Assuming a positive Θ , the ratio $\frac{\tau{\ell}}{\Theta + \tau{\ell}}$ is bounded between 0 and 1.
-Therefore, setting the ratio equal to 1 generates a lower bound estimate of the importance of my channel.
+Therefore, setting the ratio equal to 1 again generates a lower bound estimate of the importance of my channel.
 The elasticity of the wage with respect to capital and labor are directly determined by the substitution elasticity between labor and capital, ρ and the labor share, α_L .15 Finally, comparing the two channels requires an estimate of the semi-elasticity of capital to the direct effects of the tax, K{PI} .
 In the following section, I present a sufficient statistic formula for this term.

-$^{^{15}\}mathrm{See}$ Section X for details.
+$^{^{15}}$ See Section X for details.